This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Or, to be more accurate, your migration has just started, and it will happen incrementally as new data gets written.

-Use document stores for semi-structured and non-uniform data, where you can’t define a schema ahead of time, or for
+Use document stores for semistructured and nonuniform data, when you can’t define a schema ahead of time, or for

 search, when you need free-text search, faceted search, etc.

-There’s one other trade-off to consider between schema-on-read and schema-on-write: performance.
+You should consider one other trade-off when choosing between schema-on-read and schema-on-write: performance.
 With schema-on-write,

 as with a relational database, the data store knows the schema ahead of time, and the schema is the same for all the

-data in a single table, so the data can be stored very efficiently, both in terms of disk space usage, and the
+data in a single table, so the data can be stored efficiently, both in terms of disk space usage and the

 performance of disk lookup operations.
 With schema-on-read, as with a document store, since each document can have a